-Hebrews 4:12 says that “the word of God is living and operative.”
-The Bible is a living book, and as a living book, it is very active.
-It functions to do many things both for God and for us.
-In the following sections, we’ll look at some verses that show six of the primary functions of the living and operative word of God.
+Hebrews 4:12 says, “The word of God is living and operative.”
+As such, the Word of God is very active.
+It functions to do many things, both for God and for us.
+In this post, we’ll look at some verses that show six of the primary functions of the living and operative Word of God.

-The Word of God testifies concerning Christ
+1. The Word of God testifies concerning Christ.

 John 5:39 says, “You search the Scriptures, because you think that in them you have eternal life; and it is these that testify concerning Me.”